gitCommitted/AirBnB/README.md

     }
     ```

-## Get all Bookings for a Spot based on the Spot's id
+### Get all Bookings for a Spot based on the Spot's id

 Return all the bookings for a spot specified by id.

 * Require Authentication: true
 * Request
-  * Method: Get
+  * Method: GET
-  * URL: /Bookings/spotId
+  * URL: spots/:spotId/bookings
   * Body: none

 * Successful Response: If you ARE NOT the owner of the spot.